Personal Statements Tutors

 What is a personal statement?

 A personal statement is a brief piece of writing about you which you submit to the universities you are applying to.
 In this statement you must explain why you want to study your chosen course, what experiences you have had that are relevant to it, and why your interests and experiences give you an edge.
 The personal statement is an essential aspect of your application because it allows admissions tutors to get a sense of who you are and if you would be right for the course and university.
 A great personal statement can really put you at an advantage and lead to offers for interview or even an offer of a place at your chosen university.
+Our personal statements tutors can help you prepare all the elements of your statement, essays and university application.

 For both undergraduate and postgraduate applications, personal statements have either a character or word limit.
 Thus, you must be very concise.
 It is important to depict yourself authentically and in a good light; ultimately, you are trying to convince the admissions tutors why you are a perfect fit for the course.
 Some universities such as Oxford and Cambridge, as well as certain courses, have early deadlines for personal statements.
 Therefore, it is recommended that your start drafting your personal statement early on and give yourself plenty of time to craft this piece of writing.